ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 (It seems a little strange to me that the approach here is to first construct a meaningless type, and then quantify over it.
 Still, that's my understanding.
 It's of course possible I'm mistaken.)

 Why do we need both `let` and lambda?
 Well, we can't replace lambda expressions with let expressions: they're not re-usable.
 (When you translate a let expression into a lambda expression, you actually generate a lambda *applied to an argument*.
 There's no way to translate a lambda expression by itself into a let expression.)
 Meanwhile, I'm not entirely sure why we can't make lambdas polymorphic in the same way let expressions are.
-I assume the answer is that if we tried it, we'd lose some of the legibility that HM offers, but I'm not sure exactly what.
-Let can be more powerful in the type system because it's less powerful in the language.
+I think the answer is that if we tried it, we'd lose some of the legibility that HM offers - so let can be more powerful in the type system because it's less powerful in the language.
+But I'm not sure exactly what legibility would be lost.

-3.3.
+#### Recursion

 There's an interesting thing about the system I just described: it may or may not be Turing complete.